American rabbit: Breed History

-The blue American rabbit was developed in Pasadena, California, by Lewis H. Salisbury in 1917.
-Some suggest that the American was the first rabbit breed developed in the United States, however, the New Zealand Red predates the American Blue by several years.
+The American rabbit was developed in Pasadena, California, by Lewis H. Salisbury.
+It was recognized in 1918 by the National Breeders and Fanciers Association (the forerunner of the American Rabbit Breeders Association).
+Some suggest that the American was the first rabbit breed developed in the United States, however, the New Zealand predates the American Blue by several years.

 Mr. Salisbury did not disclose what breeds were used to come to this variety.
-The body shape suggests that it may well have been bred from blue Vienna, Beveren, Imperial and Flemish Giants.
-Replication of the development of this breed would be difficult to impossible to accomplish, due to the extinction of the Imperial breed.
+The body shape suggests that it had been bred from blue Vienna, Beveren, Blue Imperial and Flemish Giants.
+Replication of the development of this breed would be difficult to impossible to accomplish, due to the extinction of the Blue Imperial breed.

 The white variety was formally accepted by the ARBA in 1925.
+It was produced from sports thrown by the American Blues, crossed with White Flemish Giant.